 Economic activity and data remains strong in the U.S. and across the globe.
 Calendar year 2017 saw most major economies experiencing accelerating growth for the first time since before the GFC.
 However, calendar year 2018 is demonstrating some subtle differences in growth rates across global economies, though growth remains positive.
 The U.S. economy is growing at 2.8% (as of 3/31/18), with inflation at 2.3% (as of 6/30/18), up from 2.0% and 1.7% respectively, the year prior.
 Unemployment in the U.S. remains very low at 4.0% (as of 6/30/18), down from 4.3% the year prior, and consumer sentiment remains above long-term historical averages.
 With the stable economic backdrop, the Federal Reserve (the Fed), raised interest rates three times during the fiscal year, with a target rate of 1.8% to 2.0% as of June 30, 2018.
-The Fed has signaled consistent increases in interest rates, with a more than likely forward emphasis on protecting against rising inflation over fueling economic growth and employment.
+The Fed has since raised rates further in fiscal year 2018-19.
+With the U.S. economy on stable footing, the Fed has signaled consistent increases in interest rates, with a more than likely forward emphasis on protecting against rising inflation over fueling economic growth and employment.